-Manufactured homes are built to the Manufactured Home Construction and Safety Standards Act which was passed by the U.S. Congress and became law on June 15, 1976.
+Manufactured homes are built to the Manufactured Home Construction and Safety Standards Act which was passed by the U.S. Congress and became law on June 15th, 1976.
 The HUD Code is administered by the U.S. Department of Housing and Urban Development.
-HUD regulates the design and construction of manufactured homes, formerly known as mobile homes to a specific performance code.
+Hud regulates the design and construction of manufactured homes, formerly known as mobile homes, to a specific performance code.
 This is called a preemptive code because it preempts all local building codes for single family dwellings.
 The Federal program includes the monitoring of third parties involved in the design review and inspection process, but excludes the actual installation of the homes.
-Every HUD home has a special label affixed on the exterior of the home indicating that the home has been designed, constructed, tested and inspected to comply with the stringent federal standards set forth in the code.
+Every HUD home has a special label affixed on the exterior of the home, indicating that the home has been designed, constructed, tested, and inspected to comply with the stringent federal standards set forth in the code.
 No manufactured home may be shipped from the factory unless it complies with the HUD Code and receives a certification label from an independent third party inspector.

-This is a 2x4” aluminum insignia plate that is attached to the lower rear corner of each transportable home section.
-The first three alpha characters letters identify the third party independent inspection agency (IPIA) that inspected the home while it was under construction.
+This is a 2×4″ aluminum insignia plate that is attached to the lower rear corner of each transportable home section.
+The fist three alpha characters identify the third party independent inspection agency (IPIA) that inspected the home while it was under construction.
 A series of 6-7 numbers follow the IPIA.
 While the numbers are generally sequential on multi-section homes, this is not a requirement.
-The HUD label is essentially the Social Security Number of the manufactured home and will tell you the manufacturer, the date of manufacturer and where the home was shipped to.
-Most lenders will require proof of the HUD Label number.
+The HUD label is essentially the Social Security Number of the manufactured home and will tell you the manufacturer, the date of manufacturing, and where the home was shipped to.
+Most lenders will require proof of the Hud Label number.

 These loads produced by the use and occupancy of the building or other structure and not including construction loads or environmental loads such as wind load, snow load, earthquake load, flood load, or deck load.

-A home fabricated in a manufacturing facility for installation at the installation site, bearing a label certifying it is constructed in compliance with the federal Manufactured Home Construction and Safety Standards making it a HUD home.
+A home fabricated in a manufacturing facility for installation at the installation site, bearing a label certifying it is constructed in compliance wit the federal Manufactured Home Construction and Safety Standards, making it a HUD home.

 Predecessor of today’s manufactured home.
-Officially the name changed following the implementation of the HUD Code requirements in the early 1980’s.
-Many still use the term even though the mobile home of yesteryear bears little resemblance of the manufactured home of today.
+Officially, the name changed following the implementation of the HUD Code requirements in the early 1980s.
+Many still use the term even though the mobile home of yesteryear bears little resemblance to the manufactured home of today.

-Also called prefabricated homes, factory built homes,or system built homes.
-Modular homes do not have axles or frames, means they are typically transported to their site on flatbed trucks,(off frame).
-Sometimes the modular home are transported to site on their own chassis, which is removed upon arrival at site. (on-frame).
-Modular homes are not subject to the HUD Code, instead are subject to local siting jurisdictions.
+Also called prefabricated homes, factory-built homes, or systems-built home.
+Modular homes do not have axles or frames, which means they are typically transported to their site on flatbed trucks (off-frame).
+Sometimes the modular home is transported to the site on their own chassis, which is removed upon arrival at the site (on-frame).
+Modular homes are not subject to the HUD Code, and instead subject to local siting jurisdictions.

-A technique for minimizing moisture accumulation under the home by placing a continuous polyethylene sheet of at least 6-mil thickness on the ground below the home.
+A technique for minimizing moisture accumulation under the home by placing a continuous polyethylene sheet of at least 6 mm thickness on the ground below the home.
 The barrier blocks moisture in the ground from entering the crawl space.

-A manufactured home built in individual sections with own frame and chassis that are joined together at delivery and installation site.
-Also known as a “double wide” (two sections), “triple wide” (three sections), “quad” (four sections).etc.
-A third section where one section is considerably shorter in length is often referred to as a “double-wide with a “tag”.
+A manufactured home built in individual sections with their own frame and chassis that are joined together during delivery and installation at the site.
+Also known as a “double wide” (two sections), “triple wide” (three sections), “quad” (four sections), etc. A third section where one section is considerably shorter in length is often referred to as a “double-width with a ‘tag'”.

-Features and amenities offered by manufacturer, at the buyer’s discretion, for comfort, convenience or ambiance.
+Features and amenities offered by a manufacturer at the buyer’s discretion, for comfort, convenience, or ambiance.

-This is the footer on the ground upon which a pier sets atop that is designed to spread the load bearing of that pier over a larger area thereby providing a more stable base.
+This is the footer on the ground upon which a pier sets atop.
+These are designed to spread the load bearing of that pier over a larger area, thereby providing a more stable base.
 The square pads/footers may be either poured or precast concrete, preservative wood, or other materials approved by the local building authority.
-The spacing of the piers are typically spaced 5 to 10 ft apart depending on home design, local soil characteristic, and roof snow load.
-The spacing and load requirements are outlined in the manufacturers installation instructions shipped with each new manufactured home.
+The spacing of the piers are typically spaced 5 to 10 ft. apart, depending on the home design, local soil characteristic, and roof snow load.
+The spacing and load requirements are outlined in the manufacturer’s installation instructions.

-A park model is 14’ or narrower and 40’ or shorter and less than 400 square feet.
-Park models are not manufactured homes, not modular homes-----and they are not trailers.
+A park model is 14′ or narrower and 40′ or shorter and less than 400 square feet.
+Park models are not manufactured homes, nor modular homes, nor trailers.
 They are a breed of their own.

 An instrument for measuring firmness or consistency of soil.
 The allowable bearing capacity of the soil is a measure of its strength and ability to carry the weight of the pier without settling or compressing.
 On new manufactured home installations, pads for piers should be set on compacted or undisturbed soil.
-Organic or loose matter, such as weeds, trash, and other objects, must be cleared away, and then the area for the pad scraped until solid, undisturbed soil is exposed.
-If this is not done , uneven settlement can occur.
+Organic or loose matter, such as weeds, trash, and other objects must be cleared away.
+Then the area for the pad is scraped until solid, undisturbed soil is exposed.
+If this is not done, uneven settlement can occur.

 A measure of the ability of the land to absorb water in determining provisions for a sanitation system and drainfield.